Ghost-ikon/LobbyBotMaker-Commands/README.md

 ### Party Commands

-`promote <username>` - Promote someone in the bot's party. :link: :crown:
+`promote <username>` - Promote someone in the bot's party.

-`hide` - Hide all party members. :link: :crown:
+`hide` - Hide all party members.

-`show` - Unhide all party members. :link: :crown:
+`show` - Unhide all party members.

-`sitout` - Make your bot look like it is in the sitting out state. :link:
+`sitout` - Make your bot look like it is in the sitting out state.

 `sitin` - Remove your bot from the sitting out state. :link: